CABHI (Centre for Aging and Brain Health Innovation)

-- Initiatives cannot involve basic research, primarily academic goals, capital investment in a portfolio of intellectual property, pharmaceutical clinical trials or incubators for startups.
+- Cannot involve basic research, primarily academic goals, subsidizing existing programs or initiatives at the host organization, capital investment in a portfolio of intellectual property, pharmaceutical trials or incubators for startups

 Maximum Project Value

-The maximum funding available for projects selected in this call for innovations is $50,000.
+The maximum funding available for projects selected in this call for innovations is $50,000 (CAD).

-The Spark program will be funding projects that are scheduled to run for 6 to 12 months, starting in September 2018.
+The Spark program will be funding projects that are scheduled to run for 12 months, starting in October 2019.

 If College-level review is required, your College will communicate its earlier internal deadlines.

-Learn more about how to submit a successful application to the CABHI Spark Program.
-Topics will include: keys to a successful proposal, how to submit a proposal through our online portals, funding allocation and responsibility for reporting.
-Register for the Friday, May 11 Webinar.
+Webinar #1 - Learn more about how to submit a successful application to the CABHI Spark Program.
+Topics will include: keys to a successful proposal, how to submit a proposal through our online portals, funding allocation, and responsibility for reporting.
+Register for the Tuesday, May 28th Webinar.

-Learn more about how to submit a successful application to the CABHI Spark Program.
-Topics will include: keys to a successful proposal, how to submit a proposal through our online portals, funding allocation and responsibility for reporting.
-Register for the Friday, June 1 Webinar.
+Webinar #2 - Learn more about how to submit a successful application to the CABHI Spark Program.
+Topics will include: keys to a successful proposal, how to submit a proposal through our online portals, funding allocation, and responsibility for reporting.
+Register for the Wednesday, June 12th Webinar.